PlayOneMoreGame/omgpkgs/README.md

 # omgpkgs

-A collection of [Nix](https://nixos.org/nix/) package expressions and setup scripts for configuring your machine as a One More Game workstation.
+A collection of public [Nix](https://nixos.org/nix/) package expressions and setup scripts for configuring a machine as a One More Game workstation.

 ## Prerequisites